numynox/talasius/README.md

 *   **Main Configuration**: The main configuration files are located in `config/_default/`.
 *   **Theme**: This site uses the [Blowfish](https://github.com/nunocoracao/blowfish) theme.
 Theme-specific configuration can be found in `config/_default/params.toml` and other files in that directory.

-## Contributing

-1. Create a new branch for your feature or fix.
-2. Make your changes.
-3. Submit a Pull Request.